- Why is Georgetown University in Qatar?

 Georgetown University is also involved in ongoing partnerships on various levels with Qatar University, the American University in Cairo, Al-Akhawayn University in Ifrane, Morocco, Iffat College in Saudi Arabia, and other institutions throughout the region.

-The School of Foreign Service in Qatar currently offers a four-year liberal arts curriculum, with majors in International Politics, International Economics and Culture & Politics, leading to the Bachelor of Science in Foreign Service degree.
+The School of Foreign Service in Qatar currently offers a four-year liberal arts curriculum, with majors in International Politics, International Economics, International History, and Culture & Politics, leading to the Bachelor of Science in Foreign Service degree.
 Applicants should have a strong interest in the study of international affairs.
 The four-year curriculum provides students with a solid foundation from which to pursue a wide variety of careers.
 Please refer to our Academics section for more information about the program of studies at SFS-Qatar.

 All courses at the Georgetown University School of Foreign Service in Qatar are taught in English.
 A very high level of English is needed in order to read the required course material, write the required exams and papers, make presentations, and engage in discussion and debate both in and out of the classroom.